 Take the proper safety precautions for yourself as well.
 A damp roof can be slippery and dangerous; you should utilize a safety harness or anchors to help prevent you from falling.
-However, the easiest and safest solution is calling in a professional.
+However, the easiest and safest solution is to call in a professional.

 Should You Hire a Roofing Contractor?

 Hiring a roofing contractor to remove moss can prove more beneficial than a DIY removal process.
 Climbing onto any roof with a slope or moisture can be unsafe, and a professional knows what measure to use to ensure safety and precision.
 Not to mention that any damage the moss may have caused to your roof will be much more noticeable to a professional, and that professional can easily repair your roof before further damage occurs.

 While many believe hiring a contractor can be costly, the safety risks and damage that goes unnoticed can be far costlier in the long run.
 A good roofing contractor can remove moss and complete a roof repair consultation to keep it in top shape.
 Let a professional catch damage that is hard to find and fix it before larger problems occur.